benchaplin/personal-site/posts/20250727_search_for_lost_hands.md

 1. The original query string (to handle cases where my fingers are not lost)
 2. The query string shifted left (to handle cases where my fingers are all off to the right)

-It's a simple approach.
+<a name="assumptions"></a>It's a simple approach.
 I'm relying on a couple assumptions with this approach:
 1. If a query is typed correctly, it's "left-shifted" translation is gibberish, and not something else entirely.
 2. A "right-shifted" query is gibberish.
 If one of these is not true, we may get false positives.